onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

-    When the VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` is attaching to an external network (per the ECOMP definition, see Requirement R-57424),
+    When the VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` is attaching to an external network (per the ONAP definition, see Requirement R-57424),
     and an IPv4 address is assigned
     using the property ``fixed_ips``
     map property ``ip_address`` and the parameter type is defined as a string,